treetoplearning/Taproot/0_Template.md

 3. Configuring learning materials

 Above all, the Backwards Design philosophy prioritizes that instructors teach with the **desired learning outcome in mind**, rather than attempting to simply cover a wide range of concepts.
 Instruct with the intention of the student being able to perform a skill at the end rather than attempting to cover a laundry list of content.

+## Philosophy

+Always be sure to greet the student before beginning content.

 ## **Phase One: Objectives**